 Is a Misdemeanor Criminal Conviction Robbing You of Your Dreams and Future?

-It can be embarrassing to explain to a criminal conviction even when the conviction was a misdemeanor.
+It can be embarrassing to explain a criminal conviction, even when the conviction was a misdemeanor.
 Misdemeanors can involve serious criminal conduct; however, much of the time they don’t.
 Often employers, landlords, or even volunteer organizations have little knowledge of the law and assume the worst when they find out that you have a conviction on your record, even if it’s for a minor offense.
 For example, driving a mere 20 miles per hour over the speed limit could net you a Reckless Driving charge.
 Your employer is told that the charge is a gross misdemeanor, and that you could have faced up to 364 days in jail and a $5,000.00 fine.
 As a result, your employer jumps to the conclusion that you are a terrible driver and passes over your resume.
 If you’re seeking misdemeanor conviction expungement in Washington, the Law Office of Erin Bradley McAleer can provide you with the guidance and assistance you need to clear your record and improve your chances in various aspects of life.

 Maybe you came home one day to your bi-polar girlfriend who immediately started accusing you of seeing other women while throwing every choice word in the book at you.
 You’ve had your fill and are upset that this is how you’re going to be treated after a hard day’s work, so you leave and slam the door a little harder than normal on your way out.
 The neighbors heard the commotion and called the cops, and as the cops arrive they see the door frame had cracked a little from you slamming the door on the way out.
 You got arrested 10 minutes later for Malicious Mischief – Domestic Violence, spent the weekend in jail, and ultimately agreed to plead guilty because the prosecutor agreed to no additional jail time, and because you couldn’t afford a good attorney to fight your case.
 Now your prospective landlord thinks that you’re a violent woman abuser who damages property.
 Guess you’re not going to be able to rent that swank new apartment now.